heligone/spinorialBall/README.md

-# spinorialBall
+# The spinorial ball

-A device to visualize spin 1/2 rotations
+A device to visualize 1/2 spin rotations

 ![spinorialBall](https://user-images.githubusercontent.com/16895004/206495339-edc98185-f493-4057-80ba-8c59ff78b98a.jpg)

 ## Introduction

-The spinorial ball is LED gyro-Ball powered by an internal battery, whose faces change colors when it is rotated.
+The spinorial ball is LED gyro-Ball with an electronic gyroscope inside, powered by an internal battery, whose faces change colors when it is rotated.

 You need to turn it twice 360°, so 720°, around any axis so that the configuration gets back to itself.
 Turn it once and it becomes the "opposite" of itself (When you consider colors on chromatic wheel) !

-The Mathematical machinery is detailed in an ARXIV article "The spinorial ball : a device to visualize 1/2-spin rotations"
+The Mathematical machinery and physical explanation are detailed in an ARXIV article "The spinorial ball : a device to visualize 1/2-spin rotations"

 ## Details